SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 An opaque type lets the function implementation pick the type for the value it returns in a way that's abstracted away from the code that calls the function.
-For example, the function below returns a trapezoid without exposing the underlying type of that shape.
+For example, the function in the following example returns a trapezoid without exposing the underlying type of that shape.

 .. testcode:: opaque-result